7RU7H/Archive/Cloud/Azure/Azure-Administration/Azure-Administration-Cheatsheet.md

 Create Virtual Networks and Manage
 `Search "Virtual Networks" -> Virtual Networks (-> Create)`
-- Azure Firewall, Bastion and other require a subnet!
+- Azure Firewall, Bastion and other require a Subnet!

 Create Subnets
 `Search "Virtual Networks" -> Virtual Networks -> $VN -> Subnets -> + Subnets/Gateway subnet`
-Remember to: plan IP addresses - they can be `private` or  `public`, `static` or `dynamic` and Azure reserves five IP addresses:
+Remember to: plan IP addresses - they can be `private` or  `public`, `static` or `dynamic` and

-- 192.168.1.0 - Identifier for the Virtual Network
-- 192.168.1.1 - Azure Default Gateway
-- 192.168.1.2 - Azure DNS address
-- 192.168.1.3 - Azure DNS address
-- 192.168.1.255 - Virtual network broadcast address
+View a Network Typology by Subscription, Resource Group and VNet `Search -> Network Watcher -> Topology`

 IP Forwarding:
 - Beware